TheHoosier - 32 things to know about Trey Galloway

 8. Trey played in the same backcourt alongside the 6-foot-5 Leal and 2021 five-star point guard and top Hoosier target Khristian Lander for Indiana Elite last summer.

 9. Trey has produced at a high level.
-He led the Indiana Elite on the Gauntlet with 16.4 points and was second in rebounding with 3.8 boards per game.
-He shot over 60 percent from the floor, too.
+He led Indiana Elite on the Gauntlet with 16.4 points and was second in rebounding with 3.8 boards per game.
+He also shot over 60 percent from the floor.

 10. He's proven efficient at a high level, too.
 Trey was one of just 10 players on either Adidas Gauntlet or Nike EYBL to see 200 possessions and score over 1.00 point-per-possession, according to Synergy.